CoolProp/IF97/wrapper/Mathcad/README.md

-Wrapper of IF97 for PTC Mathcad Prime
+IF97 Add-in (Wrapper) for PTC Mathcad Prime
 =====================================

 This wrapper will provide Custom Functions (user defined) in Mathcad Prime that provide the thermodynamic and transport properties for water/steam at specified state points based on the [IAPWS Industrial Formulation 1997 for the Properties of Water and Steam (IF97)](http://www.iapws.org/relguide/IF97-Rev.html).
 While these properties can also be accessed through the [CoolProp add-in](https://github.com/CoolProp/CoolProp/tree/master/wrappers/MathCAD), this wrapper provides **_only_** these steam/water properties without the overhead of CoolProp.